-- 3. Changes Since the December 31, 2014 Actuarial Valuation are as Follows (continued): - Removal of the negative value adjustment for liabilities associated with refunds of future terminating members. - Adjustments to the timing of the normal cost and unfunded actuarial accrued liability payment calculations to reflect contributions throughout the year.
+5. Changes Since the December 31, 2014 Actuarial Valuation are as Follows:

+- Valuation of the full survivor benefit without any reduction for possible remarriage. - Reflection of the employer match on separation benefits for all eligible years. - Reflection of one year of service eligibility for survivor annuity benefit. - Refinement of the 18-month annual increase timing. - Refinements to directly value certain and life, modified cash refund and popup benefit forms. - Recognition of merit salary increases in the first projection year. - Elimination of the assumption that 35% of future disabled members elect to receive a refund. - Removal of the negative value adjustment for liabilities associated with refunds of future terminating members. - Adjustments to the timing of the normal cost and unfunded actuarial accrued liability payment calculations to reflect contributions throughout the year.